MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/user-interaction/osx-input-events.md

 A continuous keypress needs to be implemented by storing the state of a key, typically in a boolean property of the class.
 This bool would give you a permanent record whether a given key is currently pressed down.
 You set the bool to YES/true in the key down event, and you set it back to NO/false in the key up event.

 In this example you may want to allow the player to jump higher the longer the jump key is pressed.
 Therefore you need to test over the course of several frames whether the jump key is still held down.
-You can do it like so, assuming that `jumpKeyPressed` is declared as a property (or ivar) of the class:
+You can do it like so, assuming that `jumpKeyPressed` is declared as a BOOL (ObjC) or Bool (Swift) property of the class:

 	// Objective-C
 	-(void)keyDown:(NSEvent *)theEvent {